Kodsport/egoi23.se/competition/tech-info.md

 	</div>
 </div>

-If you would like to request additional software, please send an email to [erik.amirell.eklof@kodsport.se](mailto:erik.amirell.eklof@kodsport.se) before April 1.
+If you would like to request additional software, please send an email to [erik.amirell.eklof@kodsport.se](mailto:erik.amirell.eklof@kodsport.se) before April 15.

-Documentation for <a href="https://en.cppreference.com" target="_blank">C++</a>, <a href="https://docs.python.org/3.8/" target="_blank">Python</a> and <a href="https://docs.oracle.com/en/java/javase/11/docs/api/index.html" target="_blank">Java</a> will be available in the contest system.
+Documentation for <a href="https://en.cppreference.com" target="_blank">C++</a> and <a href="https://docs.python.org/3.8/" target="_blank">Python</a> will be available in the contest system.

 <div class="hr"></div>

 ## Judge System
 The competition will use the Kattis online judge.
-It will be possible to submit solutions in at least C++, Python and Java.
+It will be possible to submit solutions in at least C++ and Python.
 See the <a href="https://open.kattis.com/help" target="_blank">Kattis help page</a> for more information about versions and compilation flags.
 Note that Kattis uses the PyPy runtime for python, and that the judge system uses GCC version 11.3 whereas the contest image has GCC version 10.